gocd/helm-chart/gocd/README.md

 [Artifact Hub](https://artifacthub.io/packages/helm/gocd/gocd) uses [Trivy](https://github.com/aquasecurity/trivy) to
 assess and report [potential vulnerabilities](https://artifacthub.io/packages/helm/gocd/gocd?modal=security-report) from the default server and agent images present within the chart, including Java dependencies that are part of GoCD components.
-While this may change over time, it is likely that these reported vulnerabilities do not affect GoCD's usage of these libraries/frameworks.
-You can review the team's [assessment and suppressions here](https://github.com/gocd/gocd/blob/master/buildSrc/dependency-check-suppress.xml) if you would like to propagate these suppressions to your own environment.
+While this may change over time, many reported vulnerabilities are false positives and do not affect GoCD's usage of these libraries/frameworks and the true risk.
+Since ArtifactHub does not provide a way to propagate suppressions or provide maintainer assessments to users, scanning has been disabled.

+If your own scans surface these potential vulnerabilities, you can review the team's [assessment and suppressions here](https://github.com/gocd/gocd/blob/master/build-platform/dependency-check-suppress.xml) and consider propagating these suppressions to your own tooling.

 More generally, please consult GoCD's [security policy here](https://github.com/gocd/gocd/blob/master/SECURITY.md).